zegetech/zegetech.github.io/_pages/work.md

           </div><!--//header-->
           <div class="desc">
             <h3 class="sub-title">Trust</h3>
             <p>The first month of collaboration is trial.
 You can terminate if unhappy with the relationship for any reason.
-We keep business confidentioal and are happy to sign an NDA.
+We keep business confidential and are happy to sign an NDA.
 The code created belongs to you.</p>
           </div>
         </div><!--//item-inner-->
       </div><!--//item-->